awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 PostgreSQL version 10\.4 contains several bug fixes for issues in release 10\.3\.
 For more information on the fixes in 10\.4, see the [PostgreSQL documentation](http://www.postgresql.org/docs/10/static/release-10-4.html)\.

 This version also includes the following changes:
 + Support for PostgreSQL 10 Logical Replication using the native publication and subscription framework\.
 RDS for PostgreSQL databases can function as both publishers and subscribers\.
 You can specify replication to other PostgreSQL databases at the database\-level or at the table\-level\.
 With logical replication, the publisher and subscriber databases need not be physically identical \(block\-to\-block\) to each other\.
 This allows for use cases such as data consolidation, data distribution, and data replication across different database versions for 10\.4 and above\.
-For more details, refer to [Logical replication for PostgreSQL on Amazon RDS](#PostgreSQL.Concepts.General.FeatureSupport.LogicalReplication)\.
+For more details, refer to [Logical replication for RDS for PostgreSQL](#PostgreSQL.Concepts.General.FeatureSupport.LogicalReplication)\.
 + The temporary file size limitation is user\-configurable\.
 You require the **rds\_superuser** role to modify the `temp_file_limit` parameter\.
 + Update of the `GDAL` library, which is used by the PostGIS extension\.
 See [Working with the PostGIS extension](Appendix.PostgreSQL.CommonDBATasks.PostGIS.md)\.
 + Update of the `ip4r` extension to version 2\.1\.1\.